MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/react/hooks/effect.md

 ### Mount and unmount only

-To prevent the function from running on updates, use an empty array s an extra parameter.
+To prevent the function from running on updates and only on mount/unmount, specify an empty array as the second parameter.

 ```jsx
 useEffect(() => {